ASIDE: Architectural Separation of Instructions and Data in Language Models¶

 Key Designs¶

-Functional Role Annotation:
+1. Functional Role Annotation: Removing reliance on model inference

 Loss & Training¶

-Standard SFT with no adversarial training and no safety-specific objective.
-Training is performed on the Alpaca-clean-gpt4-turbo dataset (51.8k samples) with learning rate in \([1 \times 10^{-6}, 2 \times 10^{-5}]\), batch size 64–256, and warm-up ratio in \([0, 0.1]\).
+Standard SFT is used throughout, without adversarial training or safety-specific objectives.
+The training set is Alpaca-clean-gpt4-turbo (51.8k samples), with learning rates in \([1 \times 10^{-6}, 2 \times 10^{-5}]\), batch sizes of 64-256, and warm-up ratios of [0, 0.1].

 Key Experimental Results¶

-Main Results: Instruction-Data Separation (SEP Score)¶
+Main Results: Instruction-Data Separability (SEP Score)¶

-| Model | Vanilla | ISE | ASIDE | Gain (vs. Vanilla) |
+| Model | Vanilla | ISE | ASIDE | Gain (vs Vanilla) |

 |---|---|---|---|---|